skatejs/skatejs/README.md

 [webcomponentsjs](https://github.com/webcomponents/webcomponentsjs)

 WebComponentsJS is a suite of polyfills.
-Skate can work along side these, but is a superset of these so it provides you with an opinionated layer on top of them.
-There are a few things to note:
+If there is native browser support, they're not needed.
+Skate is a superset of these specifications, thus is a value-add on top of them, if they're needed.

-- Skate's Custom Element implementation is faster than the WebComponentsJS polyfill.
-- Skate does not override any native Custom Element methods.
-- Skate is only slightly larger than the Custom Element polyfill (28k vs 17k, min not gzipped).
-- You can have multiple versions of Skate on the page.
-- If the WebComponentsJS polyfills are on the page, Skate will use those instead.
-Beware, though, using the WebComponentsJS Custom Element polyfill may degrade performance over just using Skate as is.

 ### VS Polymer